adaptive-democracy/hopeful-path/book:next/computing-cooperatives.md

 So the kernel constitution should basically state that someone currently has persistent weights equivalent to the minimum of either last month's donation or the amount committed for the next donation, and that there exists a contributor list of people who all receive weights, and if there is only one contributor that person has weights equivalent to the highest donor.

 Below the kernel defining who is given voting weights and how, then the first layer of governance can just be a persistent vote for a constitutional document.
 This constitutional document can specify absolutely anything that's well-typed according to the constitutional kernel.
-Let's play around with a different things this document could specify.
+Let's play around with different things this document could specify.

 - Selection of some elected "president" or main contributor.
 Most projects would just do this, since many crystallize around the vision of some individual anyway.
 This would allow for safe and changable versions of the "Benevolent Dictator for Life" pattern.
 - Defining contributor committees and working groups, much like what is done in the Rust project.